-How fast should people expect to read with magnifiers?
+How fast can people expect to read with magnifiers anyway?

-If a patient isn’t achieving high fluency with a magnifier, is that due to the patient’s vision impairment, or could the limitation be inherent in using the magnifier?
+If a patient isn’t achieving high fluency with a magnifier, is that due to the patient’s vision impairment, or could there be factors inherent in the device as well?

 Is it even possible to achieve high fluency with some magnifiers?

 If you or I can’t read fluently with a certain magnifier, what makes us think a patient with vision impairment could?
 Some magnifiers are fine for spot-reading, but just not suitable for fluent reading — they have a slow ‘speed limit’.

 I wanted to know what factors might be an inherent part of using a magnifier, as opposed to a limitation due to the user’s vision impairment, so I did an experiment with myself as a subject.
 Since I have normal vision, any effect on my reading speed would be due to factors inherent in using the magnifier, rather than any vision impairment.

 I selected a range of magnifiers, and with each I timed myself reading an entire page of Patrick O’Brian’s Master and Commander — The Letter of Marque.
 It has about 375 words per page.
 The magnification with electronic readers was calculated by direct measurement and comparison of letter height.
 I’ve tabulated the results, listing them roughly in order of increasing magnification.
 Fast-fluent reading speeds (over 180 wpm) are in green, with darker green for anything over 250 wpm.
 Slow-fluent (over 120 wpm) is in yellow, while anything slower than that (ie- spot-reading) is in red.

 If I can’t read fluently with a magnifier, I don’t see how I can expect my patients to read fluently with it.
 We could call my results the Maximum Potential Reading Speed for each magnifier, but I tend to just think of them as the magnifier’s Speed Limit.